 About the Schulich School of Music (Undergraduate)

 Current student enrolment is approximately 550 at the undergraduate level and approximately 250 at the graduate level.
 Teaching staff includes 60 full-time and over 140 part-time members.
-Students, faculty, and staff play major roles in Montreal's vibrant cultural scene, presenting over 700 concerts and events annually, as well as master classes, lectures, and symposia, all enhanced by active music student societies, a gig office, and stellar administrative and support staff.
+Students, faculty, and staff play major roles in Montreal's vibrant cultural scene, presenting approximately 700 concerts and events annually, as well as master classes, lectures, and symposia, all enhanced by active music student societies, a booking office, and devoted administrative and support staff.